ChikkaUdayaSai/yelpreview_text_classification_dl4j/README.md

 # yelpreview_text_classification_dl4j
-use dl4j to do a simple nlp classification task.
+First time to use DL4J to do a simple nlp classification task.
+Couldn't try many times to make a better model without a charming GPU at home.

 # 1. Objective
 Create an app to predict the customers’ rating score using DL4J